How does your Get Home Bag measure up?

 An important question to ask yourself is this: In the heat of the moment, will you keep your wits about you and even be able to get to your gun in time to make a difference?
 This is where law enforcement and veteran military have an advantage over the average citizen who hasn't been through psychologically challenging situations when it comes to firearms.
 A good course on firearms as self defense can help you through that learning curve and be more ready for firearm self defense should you ever need it (and one day you just might).

 Now let's talk about your knife: In a Get Home Bag, a big, bad Rambo style survival knife can have it's place, especially if you have to pass through an area of a city where rioting and looting is taking place.
 Keep it tucked away and only use it as a last resort.
-Held in an aggressive and threatening manner, a bowie knife (as more commonly called) can scare away crooks and would-be rapists.
-For actual usefulness though, keep a second, smaller survival knife on hand.
+Held in an aggressive and threatening manner, a bowie knife (as more commonly called, like this Marine Corps KA-BAR) can scare away crooks and would-be rapists.

 Each person's Get Home Bag should have the bare essentials as gone over above and include things like extra medicine and an extra pair of eye glasses should a person need prescription medicine for health purposes or glasses to see.